mtov/engsoftmoderna/en/chapter1.md

 We additionally provide an overview of the primary subjects investigated in this field of Computer Science (Section 1.2).
-Our goal is to provide a comprehensive understanding of the field before diving into specific issues and techniques.
+Our goal is to provide a comprehensive understanding of the field before diving into specific topics.
 As Software Engineering is a broad domain, we also discuss the types of software systems that can make use of the principles and practices presented in this book (Section 1.3).
 This is done to avoid any misconceptions concerning the scope of our work.
-In conclusion, we present the topics addressed in the remaining chapters of the book (see Section 1.4).
+After that, we present the topics addressed in the remaining chapters of the book (see Section 1.4).

 ## Definition, Context, and History